sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 ## 3D MODELS:

-The SBK-Pack is about 80% sized, I say about because it is not a downsize model, but all parts have been redesigned to achieve easy printing, assembling, and finishing.
+The SBK-Pack is about 80% sized.
+It is not a downsize model, all parts have been redesigned to achieve easy printing, assembling, and finishing.

+Parts are not hollow if there is no need to it (like electronic needs).
+Solid parts are easier to print and less prone to artifacts and warping.
+It doesn't require more filament to print them as a solid if infill isen't too intensive.
+Three walls thickness with a 0.4mm nozzle should be ok for side wall.

 There are two models available here, an GB1/GB2 inspired model, and a Frozen Empire model.
 Someone might want to mix botch and create an Afterlife model...